MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 ms.date: 06/02/2017
 ---

-# Bot Framework troubleshooting guide
+# Troubleshooting general problems
-These Frequently Asked Questions (FAQ) for the Bot Framework can help you to troubleshoot common bot development or operational issues.
+These frequently asked questions can help you to troubleshoot common bot development or operational issues.

-## General questions

-### How can I troubleshoot issues with my bot?
+## How can I troubleshoot issues with my bot?

 1. Debug your bot's source code with [Visual Studio Code](debug-bots-locally-vscode.md) or Visual Studio.
 2. Test your bot using the [emulator](debug-bots-emulator.md) before you deploy it to the cloud.